Nozbe/Michael.team/en/_posts/2026-02-05-callsheet.md

 1. It asks ChatGPT about the official title in Polish
 2. It asks for Rotten Tomaatoes score (Critics/People)
+3. It asks if we want to select who of us watched the title

 So in the above example I'd get:

-> The Hunt for Red October (Polowanie na Czerwony Październik) (PY) https://www.themoviedb.org/movie/1669 🍅88/76
+> The Hunt for Red October (Polowanie na Czerwony Październik) (PY) 🍅88/76 https://www.themoviedb.org/movie/1669

 ## Why I love the Callsheet app?